Pamela E. Harris

 Pamela Estephania Harris (born November 28, 1983) is a Mexican-American mathematician, educator and advocate for immigrants.
-She is currently an associate professor at the University of Wisconsin-Milwaukee in Milwaukee, Wisconsin, was formerly an associate professor at Williams College in Williamstown, Massachusetts and is co-founder of the online platform Lathisms.
+She is currently a professor at the University of Wisconsin-Milwaukee in Milwaukee, Wisconsin, was formerly an associate professor at Williams College in Williamstown, Massachusetts and is co-founder of the online platform Lathisms.
 She is also an editor of the e-mentoring blog of the American Mathematical Society (AMS).

 Early life and career

 Harris first emigrated with her family from Mexico to the United States when she was 8 years old.
 They returned to Mexico, before eventually settling in Wisconsin when Harris was 12.
 Because she was undocumented, she could not attend university.
 Instead, she studied at the Milwaukee Area Technical College, where she earned two associate degrees in two and a half years.
 After she married a US citizen and her immigration status changed, she transferred to Marquette University, where she obtained a bachelor's degree in mathematics.
 She went on to complete her master's degree and in 2012 a PhD at the University of Wisconsin-Milwaukee.
-Her PhD dissertation was advised by Jeb F. Willenbring.
+Her Ph.D. dissertation was advised by Jeb F. Willenbring.
 Harris was a Project NExT (New Experiences in Teaching) fellow in 2012.
 She was a Davies Research Fellow at the United States Military Academy, and, in 2016, joined the faculty at Williams College where she was an associate professor.
 In 2022, she joined the faculty at the University of Wisconsin-Milwaukee as an associate professor.

 Harris studies algebraic combinatorics, in particular the representation of Lie algebras.
 In order to understand this representation she studies vector partition functions, in particular Kostant's partition function.
 She is also interested in graph theory and number theory.
 In 2016 she co-founded an online platform called 'Lathisms' which aims to promote the contributions of Latinxs and Hispanics in the Mathematical Sciences.
 In 2020 she co-authored the book "Asked and Answered: Dialogues On Advocating For Students of Color in Mathematics".
 Harris, along with Aris Winger, run a podcast, Mathematically Uncensored, through the Center for Minorities in the Mathematical Sciences.
 Starting in October 2020, they discussed current issues in mathematics that minorities encounter.